-Marcus Lemonis, CEO of Camping World, has a passion for business and uses the procedure of the three P’s to evaluate his own organization’s work.
-By successfully implementing people, process, and product into Camping World, a Recreational Vehicle (RV) retailer, Lemonis’ company productively employs over 6,000 people and generates more than $3 billion per year in sales – a true success story of smart people using good processes to create great product.
+Marcus Lemonis, CEO of Camping World, has a passion for business and uses the proceeds of the three P’s to evaluate his own organization’s work.
+By successfully implementing people, process, and product into Camping World, a Recreational Vehicle (RV) retailer, Lemonis’ company productively employs over 6,000 people and generates more than $3 billion per year in sales – a true success story of smart people using good processes to create great products.

 Great things in business are never done by one person.
 They’re done by a team of people.

-Lemonis, and all others who implement the procedure of the three P’s into their company, begins with choosing the right people and placing them into the right roles.
+Lemonis, and all others who implemented the procedure of the three P’s into their company, begins with choosing the right people and placing them into the right roles.
 This first task is vital, as employing the correct people will prove to be effective, while hiring the wrong people will quickly cause company destruction.
 As a whole, the company must then create a process that best fits the business.

 This process should aid in achieving the end goal, but also be flexible enough to undergo small changes when necessary i.e process improvement, without disrupting company success.
 The people, if chosen correctly, will ensure that they fully understand the process that has been put in place in order to work through it effectively, even if it must be simplified to help reach the end product.

 Finally, the product – the end result of the process – should be relevant, necessary, and desired by a specific target market.
 A business must ensure their product is something that people actually want!
 There should be a strong consumer base for the final product.
 The product should be trusted by the company’s employees.
 It should have the potential to be the best on the market.
 A business must pay close attention to risks and opportunities for growth throughout the product’s development.